Tag Archives: Sea of Galilee

 DSC00630

-After a tumultuous first day of ministry in Capernaum, Jesus left the following day for other places, Mark’s Gospel says.
+After a tumultuous first day of ministry in Capernaum, Jesus left the following day for other places in Galilee, Mark’s Gospel says.

 “Rising very early before dawn, he left and went off to a deserted place, where he prayed.
 Simon and those who were with him pursued him and on finding him said, ‘Everyone is looking for you.’
 He told them, ‘Let us go on to the nearby villages that I may preach there also.
 For this purpose have I come.’
 So he went into their synagogues, preaching and driving out demons throughout the whole of Galilee.”
 (Mark 1,36-39)